Cancer is a dreadful disease to be diagnosed with.

 Radiotherapy is a particular treatment that increases the patient’s risk.
 Cancer in childhood also increases a patient’s risk.

-Cervical cancer, rectal cancer anal cancer and mouth cancer also seems to play a part in increasing* the risk factor for bone cancer.
+Cervical cancer, rectal cancer anal cancer, and mouth cancer also seem to play a part in increasing the risk factor for bone cancer.

 Amongst adults, bone cancer symptoms are often mistaken for the symptoms that are caused by arthritis; thus a patient may consider arthritis as the cause of the symptoms they are experiencing when, in reality, it is caused by bone cancer.